ringbuffer-org/sound_synthesis_faust/website/posts/faust_basics/faust-conditional-logic.rst

 .. title: Faust: Conditional Logic
 .. slug: faust-conditional-logic
 .. date: 2020-06-03 09:24:28 UTC
 .. tags:
-.. category: faust:faust
+.. category: faust:basics
 .. link:
 .. description:
 .. type: text
+.. priority: 2

 The ``select2()`` directive can be used as a switch condition with two cases, as shown in ``switch_example.dsp``

 .. code:: cpp

 	  // switch_example.dsp
 	  //
 	  //